Radiative corrections to the $\rm S, T, U$ parameters and their impact on the $W$ boson mass in the 331 model: Numerical Results

 \subsection{Gauge Boson Masses}

 In this section, we present our results for gauge boson masses, specifically the $M_{Z^{\prime}}$, $M_{Y^{\pm}}$, and $M_{V^{\pm \pm}}$.
 Although we do not anticipate significant contributions from the $Y^{\pm}$ and $V^{\pm \pm}$ gauge bosons to the ${\rm S, T, U}$ parameters due to their nearly degenerate masses, it is still useful to determine their possible mass ranges considering the influence of the ${\rm S, T, U}$ parameters.
 In \reffi{fig:MZp}, we present 331 predictions for $M_{Z^{\prime}}$ on the $f-v_{3}$ plane, illustrated in both the right and left plots with and without ${\rm S, T, U}$ constraints, respectively.
 The color bar indicates the values of $M_{Z^{\prime}}$.
 It is evident that the ${\rm S, T, U}$ constraints restrict the value of $M_{Z^{\prime}}$ to nearly $7 \tev$, contrasting with its potential range up to $13 \tev$ in their absence.

-Additionally, the values of $M_{Y^{\pm}}$ and $M_{V^{\pm \pm}}$ are similarly bounded to approximately $750 \gev$ by the ${\rm S, T, U}$ constraints, as evidenced by \reffi{fig:MYpm} and \reffi{fig:MVpmpm}.
+The analysis in~\citeres{Coutinho:2013lta, Alves:2022hcp} place lower bounds on \(M_{Z'}\) that can be translated into constraints on the 331 symmetry-breaking scale \(v_3\) via the relation given in Eq.~(15), valid in the decoupling limit \(v_3 \gg v_{1,2}\).
+The experimental mass limit \(M_{Z'} \gtrsim 4\ \mathrm{TeV}\) quoted there corresponds to the value at which the theoretical prediction for \(\sigma(pp\to Z')\times\mathrm{BR}(Z'\to\ell\ell)\) meets the experimental upper bound.
+Among other factors, this prediction depends sensitively on the \(Z'\) couplings to quarks and leptons.
+These couplings control both the production rate, which at LHC energies is dominated by light-quark parton luminosities and scales approximately as \(\sigma(pp\to Z')\propto (g_{Z'}^q)^2\), and the leptonic branching ratio,

+Here, \(g_{Z'}^f\) denotes the effective coupling of the \(Z'\) to a generic fermion \(f\).
+Any non-uniform change between quark and lepton couplings modifies both the production rate and the leptonic branching fraction, while the opening or closing of additional decay channels alters \(\Gamma_{\rm tot}\) and hence \(\mathrm{BR}(Z'\to\ell\ell)\).
+Since the fermion charge assignments—and therefore the coupling factors \(g_{Z'}^f\)—differ among 331 variants, in particular between \(\beta=\pm 1/\sqrt{3}\) and \(\beta=-\sqrt{3}\), a faithful translation of the published \(\beta=\pm 1/\sqrt{3}\) limit into our \(\beta=-\sqrt{3}\) setup requires recomputing \(\sigma\times\mathrm{BR}\) with the appropriate charge assignments, while adopting the same acceptance and K-factor assumptions as in the experimental analyses.
+In practice, the \(\beta= \pm 1/\sqrt{3}\) bound is expected to be somewhat stronger.
+In the absence of a dedicated recast, and allowing for plausible \(\mathcal{O}(1)\) variations in the couplings and width effects, we conservatively assign a {\bf model-dependent uncertainty} of \(1\!-\!2\ \mathrm{TeV}\), under which the limit remains compatible with our results.